-A data-only SIM is what will get you online when you're on the go.
-They're designed for use in devices that can connect to the internet but can't make calls - like tablets, dongles, and mobile Wi-Fi gadgets.
-You can even use some of them in your mobile phone, if you never make calls or send texts.
+A data-only SIM will get you online when you're on the go.
+You can use them in devices that can connect to the internet but can't make calls - like tablets, dongles, and mobile Wi-Fi gadgets.

 To find a data-only SIM deal that works for you, use our special SIM comparison table.
 You can get comparing right away - or read on to find out how to pick the best one for your device.

-How to find the best data-only SIM deal
+How do I find the best data-only SIM deal?

 CompareMyMobile is here to help you find the best deal.
 Check out all the SIM deals we've got from a bunch of UK networks on our comparison tool right here: